-When you’re celebrating Thanksgiving with you children, what comes to mind?
+When you’re celebrating Thanksgiving with your children, what comes to mind?
 If you’re thinking about rounding up the kids at another table, you may want to rethink your plan.
-Children can find this time of the year enjoyable especially when you have fun things to do for them.
-So get creative and have them help you for your Thanksgiving dinner!
+Children can find this time of the year enjoyable especially when you plan fun things to do for them and getting them more involved for Thanksgiving.
+Get creative and have them help you with your Thanksgiving dinner preparations!

 Children are fond of helping adults in the kitchen.
 There are easy recipes that they can make under your directions.
 For example, letting them sprinkle bits of marshmallow over candied yams or letting them mash potatoes is one way to make it fun for them.
 Older children can have the privilege of checking the oven’s temperature every few minutes to secure that the turkey is not burning.

-Letting them decorate the Thanksgiving dinner would be a great pleasure to them as they collaborate with one another.
+Let them get more involved for Thanksgiving by letting them decorate the house and this is especially great if they have siblings.
 You can even make it as a team effort, so they have double the fun.
 This way, you’re less stressed about hosting the dinner party.

 Teens can sit at the dinner table without a problem, but developing children may have a hard time sitting still.
 Have some crayons and coloring books for them to use.
 Still, this will only keep them at the dinner table for so long until they start squirming to leave.
 Do yourself a favor and excuse them.
-They’ll be happy that they’re free for play time and you’re less stressed about the situation.
+They’ll be happy that they’re free to playtime and you’re less stressed about the situation.

 Make something that the family will anticipate for every year.
 Maybe a football game would be something enjoyable for the family, or a pumpkin decorating contest!
 Perhaps doing activities that will help the children understand the true meaning of Thanksgiving would help as well.